Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 When you visit the wonderful city of Catania, the capital of Sicilian Baroque laid down on the slopes of Mount Etna, you will be mesmerised by the magnetic and dreamlike atmosphere created by the architectural, artistic, and cultural heritage of its marvellous historic centre, dominated by the cathedral of Sant'Agata and the sumptuous elephant fountain, designed by architect Giovanni Battista Vaccarini.

 Besides, you will have the opportunity to discover the local version of the recipe, which involves replacing half of the breadcrumbs with pecorino cheese and the addition of garlic and onion.
-Frying in olive oil, which will highlight the crispness and the fragrance of this typical dish, is the preferred cooking method.
+Frying in olive oil, which will highlight the crispness and fragrance of this typical dish, is the preferred cooking method.
+Undertake an engaging adventure discovering the wild, mysterious, and primordial landscapes near Mount Etna and exploring its trails, summit craters, Aeolian islands, and the gems of the Bove Valley with a Visit Italy ticket.

-Carrying on with our excursus on the perfect top ten of the traditional recipes of this magic, fascinating, lively, and multifaceted island, there is the famous and exquisite dish called "arancini/arancine" among the typical Sicilian dishes not to be missed at all.
-This sumptuous, fragrant, and appetizing exquisiteness is one of the most famous traditional Sicilian dishes worldwide, made up of delicious rice timbales and can be round or cone-shaped.
+Carrying on with our excursus on the perfect top ten of the traditional recipes of this magic, fascinating, lively, and multifaceted island, there is the famous and exquisite dish called "arancini/arancine" among the Sicilian typical dishes not to be missed at all.
+This sumptuous, fragrant, and appetizing exquisiteness is one of the most famous and appreciated worldwide traditional Sicilian food, made up of delicious rice timbales and can be round or cone-shaped.
 They can be eaten at any time of day as a snack, as an appetiser, as a first course, or as a main dish.

 Firstly the origins of this tasty and well-known speciality are a discussion topic due to the lack of reliable historical sources that can attest to its history.
 However, it probably originated during the Saracen supremacy in South Italy between the 9th and 11th centuries, as they used to eat saffron-flavoured rice with vegetables and meat on occasion of rich and lavish feasts.
 The delicious and crispy breading, which surrounds the soft and savoury filling, was added later in 1200 at the court of King Frederick II to facilitate storage and transportation during hunting expeditions and long journeys.